 Visit www.wdcseoul.kr to see the World Design Capital Seoul 2010 website.

-South Korean in X-Men
+South Korea in X-Men

 Daniel Phillip Henney—the English-Korean heartthrob who made a splash with Seducing Mr. Perfect— played alongside Hugh Jackman in the X-Men Origins: Wolverine.
 There even seems to be a recurring gun theme in his roles: in Seducing, he played a gorgeous English-speaking businessman whose confidence was broken after the woman he loved shot him to make him realize that she wasn’t interested.
 This time, he did most of the shooting as Agent Zero, an expert marksman with excellent gun control.